EEEManchester/drone_build_tutorial/6_Mocap_Vicon_Setup.md

     - Put the bar and click Start and Set
     - **Donot touch cage or gate to impact cameras**.
 Once the light is blinking, redo calibration.
     - Layout should be checked visually
-### Build rigid body in Vicon
+### 1.3 Build rigid body in Vicon
-1. See markers in cicon
+1. See markers in Vicon
 2. Choose Objects tag and select all markers
 3. Name object and create
 4. Select object in Object Tag